-What Is Macular Degeneration?
+What is Macular Degeneration?

 What Causes Macular Degeneration?

-How Do I Prevent Macular Degeneration?
+How to Prevent Macular Degeneration

-Reducing exposure to smoke
+- Reduced smoking and reduced exposure to smoke

-Wearing proper sunglasses
+- Wearing proper sunglasses

-Managing blood pressure
+- Managing blood pressure